-5.14 Related party transactions
+4.16 Related party transactions

-Related parties represent ultimate parent company, associates, major shareholders, directors and key management personnel of the company, and entities controlled, jointly controlled or significantly influenced by such parties.
-Pricing policies and terms of these transactions are approved by the company's management.
+Related parties represent Parent Company, associates, major shareholders, directors and key management personnel of the Company, and entities controlled, jointly controlled or significantly influenced by such parties.
+Pricing policies and terms of these transactions are approved by the Company's management.

-6 Significant management judgements and estimation uncertainty
+5 Significant management judgements and estimation uncertainty

-The preparation of the company's financial statements requires management to make judgments, estimates and assumptions that affect the reported amount of revenues, expenses, assets and liabilities and the disclosure of contingent liabilities, at the end of the reporting period.
+The preparation of the Company's financial statements requires management to make judgments, estimates and assumptions that affect the reported amount of revenues, expenses, assets and liabilities and the disclosure of contingent liabilities, at the end of the reporting period.
 However, uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of the asset or liability affected in future periods.

-6.1 Significant management judgments
+5.1 Significant management judgments

-In the process of applying the company's accounting policies, management has made the following significant judgments, which have the most significant effect on the amounts recognised in the financial statements:
+In the process of applying the Company's accounting policies, management has made the following significant judgments, which have the most significant effect on the amounts recognised in the financial statements: